 - 1. To elect five (5) persons to the board of directors of the Company, each to serve until the next annual meeting of stockholders of the Company or until such person shall resign, be removed or otherwise leaves office; - 2.
-To approve the Company's 2025 Equity Incentive Plan;

-- 3. To approve an amendment to our Amended and Restated Articles of Incorporation, as amended ("Articles"), to increase the authorized shares of common stock from 30,000,000 to [●] ("Increase Shares Amendment"); - 4.
-To approve an amendment of our Articles to permit the issuance of [●] shares of preferred stock with rights and preferences to be determined by the Company's Board of Directors from time to time ("Blank Check Preferred Amendment"); - 5.
+To approve the Company's 2025 Equity Incentive Plan; - 3.
+To approve an amendment to our Amended and Restated Articles of Incorporation, as amended ("Articles"), to increase the authorized shares of common stock from 30,000,000 to 75,000,000 ("Increase Shares Amendment"); - 4.
+To approve an amendment of our Articles to increase the number of authorized shares of preferred stock to 3,000,000 and to permit the issuance of 3,000,000 shares of preferred stock with rights and preferences to be determined by the Company's Board of Directors from time to time ("Blank Check Preferred Amendment"); - 5.
 To ratify the appointment of Haskell & White LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2025; - 6.
 To approve the adjournment of the meeting, if necessary or advisable, to solicit additional proxies in favor of Proposals 3 or 4 if there are not sufficient votes to approve Proposals 3 or 4; and - 7.
 To conduct any other business properly brought before the Annual Meeting.